 We tend to use narrators with news backgrounds as they are professional and are used to delivering information in a friendly and serious way.
 Radio announcers have nice voices but tend to be more dramatic in their delivery and that often adds too much drama to the script.
 News people also generally have a style pretty well nailed down, whereas an actor or commercial voice is used to doing a wide range of styles and can be harder to get a consistent read from.

-Graphics and effects:
+Graphics and Effects

 As stated in the beginning of this document, our standards are based on network news and documentary broadcasting standards, as such, the use of effects and graphics should follow in the taste of those standards.
 When these items start looking and feeling more like a car commercial than a newscast, we are veering off the path.